tkforbes/ogn-receiver/docs/README.md

 OGN-receiver.conf.cpl3  OGN-receiver.conf.GlebeON  OGN-receiver.conf.WinghamON

-You will have to provide wifiName, wifiPassword and piUserPassword.
+The template files are in the same directory as OGN-receiver.conf.

+OGN-receiver.conf must have _wifiName, wifiPassword_ and _piUserPassword_ defined.

- * If you want ssh access from mail.rvss.ca, define _EnableCoreOGNTeamRemoteAdmin="true"_.
+If you want ssh access from mail.rvss.ca, define _EnableCoreOGNTeamRemoteAdmin="true"_.

- * If you want logs to be copied to mail.rvss.ca, define _sendLogs="true"_.
+If you want logs to be copied to mail.rvss.ca, define _sendLogs="true"_.

 ## Stuff.